syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/backstage.md

 ## Adding separator

 The separators are horizontal lines used to separate the backstage menu items.
-You cannot select the separators, but you can enable separators to group the menu items using the [`separator`]() property.
+You can use the `separator` property to split the menu items.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}